LonamiWebs/lonamiwebs.github.io/content/blog/woce-5.md

 [^2]: There seems to be a way to pause the entire process in one go, with the [undocumented `NtSuspendProcess`] function!

 [^3]: It really is called that.
 The naming went from "IP" (instruction pointer, 16 bits), to "EIP" (extended instruction pointer, 32 bits) and currently "RIP" (64 bits).
 The naming convention for upgraded registers is the same (RAX, RBX, RCX, and so on).
 The [OS Dev wiki][osdev-wiki] is a great resource for this kind of stuff.

+[^4]: Well, we don't need an entire disassembler.
+Knowing the length of each instruction is enough, but that on its own is also a lot of work.

 [debug-series]: http://system.joekain.com/debugger/
 [win-basic-dbg]: https://docs.microsoft.com/en-us/windows/win32/debug/creating-a-basic-debugger